Wave Swell King Island Project

 WSE worked with Hydro Tasmania, the island’s energy and network provider, to connect the unit to the local grid, and delivered energy from the project into the local network.
 Hydro Tasmania separately monitored the energy produced by the unit, ensuring it met the requirements of the King Island grid.

 The wave energy produced by the project complemented Hydro Tasmania’s existing hybrid grid, further diversifying the renewable sources and reducing diesel consumption on King Island.
+The UniWave200 contributed to the mix of energy resources used on the island, helping to power the homes and industries of King Island.

 Thank you to the following groups for their involvement in bringing a world first project to market.